JohnLCaron/rlauxe/docs/ShangrlaComparison.md

 Neither repository has formal code coverage reporting (no `coverage.py`, no JaCoCo configuration visible).

 - **SHANGRLA**: Coverage is low by modern standards.
 Only `assertion_audit_utils.py` has tests; `suite_tools.py` (~932 lines), `dominion_tools.py`, and `IRVVisualisationUtils.py` have no associated automated tests.
 The test functions themselves skip some cases (`test_assorter_mean` is empty).
 - **rlauxe**: Uses IntelliJ proprietary coverage plugin.
 Runs sporadically.
-Core clibrary has ~ 83% coverage, core+cases ~ 78%, as of 7/11/26.
+Core library has ~ 83% coverage, core+cases ~ 78%, as of 7/11/26.
 See Developer.md.
   The test suite is structured to mirror every production module, and the cross-validation with SHANGRLA provides additional assurance on core statistical logic.
 Coverage is likely substantially higher, though not formally measured.

 ---